-Florida is one of four states where, under the state constitution, a felony conviction results in lifetime loss of civil rights, including the right to vote.
-Felony disenfranchisement was codified in Florida's state constitution 150 years ago and remains in effect today: anyone who is convicted of a felony is denied the right to vote "until restoration of rights."
-A 1968 constitutional revision narrowed the application of the disenfranchisement provision only to those convicted of felonies but maintained lifetime disenfranchisement.
-The law survived a 2005 racial-discrimination-based challenge in Federal court: the court ruled that the law does not violate the Equal Protection provisions of the U.S. Constitution.
+Florida was one of four states where, under the state constitution, a felony conviction resulted in a lifetime loss of civil rights, including the right to vote.48 Under the Florida Constitution, until recently amended, a person was denied the right to vote upon conviction of a felony for life,49 unless they receive a "restoration of rights."50 Florida's felony disenfranchisement law before passage of Amendment 4 was roughly the same as when it was inserted into the State Constitution 150 years ago.
+A 1968 constitutional revision narrowed the application of the disenfranchisement provision only to those convicted of felonies but maintained lifetime disenfranchisement.51 The law survived a 2005 racial-discrimination-based challenge in Federal court: the court ruled that the law did not violate the Equal Protection provisions of the U.S. Constitution.52

-The power to restore civil rights, including the rights to vote, serve on a jury or hold public office, is vested in the Governor and the Cabinet.
-There is widespread agreement that the current rights restoration rules imposed by Governor Rick Scott's Clemency Board are patently unfair.
-The rules impose 5- and 7-year waiting periods for eligibility and instituted hearings giving the Clemency Board arbitrary decision-making authority.
-The process of rights restoration under Gov. Scott has slowed to a trickle.
-Since 2011, the clemency rules have been arbitrary and so restrictive that less than 3,000 people have had their rights restored.
-By comparison, the previous governor restored the rights of 155,000 between

-2007 and 2010, while the governor before him restored the rights of 77,000.58 Under Gov. Scott, the backlog of applicants remains consistently over 10,000.59 Hundreds of thousands of others are not even eligible to apply to have their rights restored due to the lengthy waiting periods imposed after the completion of their sentences.
-The Clemency Rules are currently being challenged in court.
-Florida's judiciary has condemned the state process, concluding that "Florida's arbitrary slow drip of vote-restorations violates the U.S. Constitution," and characterizing it as "at a snail's pace guided by absolutely nothing."62 As of this writing, momentum is increasing to abolish the unfair rights restoration process by Constitutional Amendment which would provide automatic rights restoration.63
+The power to restore civil rights, including the right to vote, serve on a jury or hold public office, was vested in the Governor and the Cabinet.53 There is widespread agreement that the previous rights restoration rules imposed by Governor Rick Scott's Clemency Board were patently unfair.54 The rules imposed 5- and 7-year waiting periods for eligibility and instituted hearings giving the Clemency Board arbitrary decision-making authority.55 The process of rights restoration under Gov. Scott has slowed to a trickle.56 Since 2011, the clemency rules have been arbitrary and so restrictive that less than 3,000 people have had their rights restored.57 By comparison, the previous governor restored the rights of 155,000 between 2007 and 2010, while the governor before him restored the rights of 77,000.58 Under Gov. Scott, the backlog of applicants remained consistently over 10,000.59 Hundreds of thousands of others were not even eligible to apply to have their rights restored due to the lengthy waiting periods imposed after the completion of their sentences.60 The Clemency Rules are currently being challenged in court.61 Florida's judiciary condemned the state process, concluding that "Florida's arbitrary slow drip of vote-restorations violates the U.S. Constitution," and characterizing it as "at a snail's pace guided by absolutely nothing."62 Florida voters, however, on November 6, 2018, approved Amendment 4 to abolish the unfair rights restoration process by Constitutional Amendment, which provides automatic rights restoration to Returning Citizens.63

-Massive numbers of people are disenfranchised in Florida due to felony disenfranchisement.
-Returning Citizens represent a cross-section of Florida's general populace.
-Florida comprises less than seven percent of the entire U.S. population.
-Yet, Floridians constitute over one-quarter (25 percent) of those across the nation unable to vote due to felony convictions.
-Disenfranchisement-extensive, prolonged and permanent-in combination with other forms of voter suppression, influences the composition of Florida's electorate and potentially the outcomes of numerous elections.
-Florida's democracy is one in which a large segment of the population is simply unrepresented.
+Massive numbers of people have been disenfranchised in Florida due to felony disenfranchisement.64 Returning Citizens represent a cross-section of Florida's general populace.65 Florida comprises less than seven percent of the entire U.S. population.66 Yet, Floridians constituted over one-quarter (25%) of those across the nation unable to vote due to felony convictions.67 Disenfranchisement-extensive, prolonged and permanent-in combination with other forms of voter suppression, influences the composition of Florida's electorate and potentially the outcomes of numerous elections.68 Florida's democracy is one in which a large segment of the population is simply unrepresented.
 The voices and votes of poor Floridians of all races in large numbers are excluded from electoral decisions, large and small.